RickV85/FitLit-Mod-2-Group-Project/README.md

 ### Context:
-Faye, Kirsten, Ryan, and Rick all worked on this project for 9 days.
-We are all in our third week in our second module in Turing.
+Faye, Kirsten, Ryan, and Rick all worked on this project for 17 days.
+We are all in our fifth week in our second module in Turing.

 ### Technologies Used
 - Javascript